swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 }
 ```

-> ***Note**: Semantic-level switching (i.e. matching grapheme clusters with canonical equivalence vs Unicode scalar values) is out-of-scope for this pitch, but handling that will likely introduce constraints on `Match`.
+> ***Note**: Semantic-level switching (i.e. matching grapheme clusters with canonical equivalence vs Unicode scalar values) is out-of-scope for this pitch, but handling that will likely introduce constraints on `Output`.
 We use an unconstrained generic parameter in this pitch for brevity and simplicity.
 The `Substring`s we use for illustration throughout this pitch are created on-the-fly; the actual memory representation uses `Range<String.Index>`.
-In this sense, the `Match` generic type is just an encoding of the arity and kind of captured content.*
+In this sense, the `Output` generic type is just an encoding of the arity and kind of captured content.*

 ### `firstMatch(of:)` method